aodn/aodn-portal/README.md

 * [GeoNetwork](http://geonetwork-opensource.org/)
 * [Geoserver](http://geoserver.org/)

-If you want to mimic the AODN portal searching capabilities then you should consider deploying an instance of [spatial search](https://github.com/aodn/spatial-search) note that spatial search has a dependency on a specific minimum version of GeoNetwork.
-If you cannot deploy at least that version then you should consider not using spatial search for performance reasons and using GeoNetwork directly for spatial extent searching.
-Note that at time of writing this means that your results may not be as fine grained as available via spatial search.

 ## Getting Started (How Do I Drive This Thing?)

 Read the [Getting Started guide](https://github.com/aodn/aodn-portal/wiki/Getting-Started) on the wiki